 Field-hunting tip

-Look in metamorphosed dolomite marbles, skarns country — that is the host setting where sinhalite typically forms.
+Look in metamorphosed dolomite marbles, skarns country, the host setting where sinhalite typically forms.
 If you start seeing spinel, sapphire, zircon in float, you are in the right ground.
 Field specimens usually show a prismatic crystals, rounded grains habit, so train your eye for that shape before scanning the outcrop.